-Disclosure to County or District Prosecuting Attorneys
+Disclosure to County or District Prosecuting Attorneys, Grand Juries, and Law Enforcement

-The County and District Prosecuting Attorneys shall have access to information from the case records for the following reasons:
+The County and District Prosecuting Attorneys shall have access to information from the case records in the following situations:

-- Making an investigation of an alleged violation of the sections in the State statute on fraudulent receipt of TANF, Medicaid, SNAP, Child Support or Social Services. - Locating deserting or putative parents established paternity and securing support for TANF children.
+- Conducting an investigation of an alleged violation of the sections in the State statute on fraudulent receipt of TANF, Medicaid, SNAP, Child Support or Social Services. - Locating deserting or putative parents to establish paternity and secure support for TANF children.